mk-fg/python-onedrive/README.md

-* (unless your plan is to override that) [requests](http://docs.python-requests.org/en/latest/) (use the latest version, there might be issues with old ones)
+* (unless your plan is to override that) [requests](http://docs.python-requests.org/en/latest/) (use pre-1.0.0 version, e.g. 0.14.1, currently module won't work with requests-1.0.0 and higher)

 * (optional, recommended) [PyYAML](http://pyyaml.org) - required for CLI tool
 	and optional persistent-state ("conf") module only.